learning-zone/css-basics/notes/css.md

 ---

-#### Have you ever worked with retina graphics?
+#### Q. Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 What kind of techniques do you use to handle images for retina screens?

 _Retina_ is just a marketing term to refer to high resolution screens with a pixel ratio bigger than 1.
 The key thing to know is that using a pixel ratio means these displays are emulating a lower resolution screen in order to show elements with the same size.
 Nowadays we consider all mobile devices _retina_ defacto displays.